EricGebhart/Simple_Process_REPL/README.md

    * dialogs - There are some python dialog, and cli interface functionalities.
    * wifi, - Uses network manager (nmcli) for linux.
 Non-functional on other platforms.
+   * bar & QR codes - It has structure in the App State, and dialogs to input codes, create, save and print barcodes and QRcodes.
    * Waiting and handshaking.
         * __wait__ looks for the actual device path i/o event with a _timeout_.
         * __pause__ sleeps for _pause_time_.